cpython88/mssql2xml/README.md

 mssql2xml
 =========

-Copyright � 2004.
+Copyright © 2004.
 ALl rights reserved.

-Converts MSSQL 2000 databases to XML files.
+A quick and dirty app to convert MSSQL 2000 databases to XML file.